 Data transmission is always around us

-Until the late 90’s, data transmission was almost exclusively handled with wired connections.
+Until the late 90’s, data transmission and battery charging was almost exclusively handled with wired connections.
 Different cable standards have evolved to fit varying utilizations, but the core applications have remained the same: data transmission, displays, and power.
 Universal Serial Bus, commonly called USB, has provided an inexpensive, versatile, and open distribution solution for the last twenty years.
 USB Type-A and B are the most prominent wired data transmission cables available throughout the world.

 Evolution of Data Transmission